12 min read

 });

-# Nginx: Route audit crawler to prerender service
+# Nginx: route audit crawler user-agent to prerender service

 map $http_user_agent $prerender_backend {